-Should Siblings Go to the Same Camp
+Should Siblings Go to the Same Camp?

-If you’re unsure, Flax suggests a hybrid: Many organizations offer affiliated camps—they’re on separate campuses, but siblings have specific time they get to spend together, like Sunday afternoons or dinners once a week in the case of sleepaway camp.
+If you’re unsure, Flax suggests a hybrid: Many organizations offer affiliated camps—they’re on separate campuses, but siblings have a specific time they get to spend together, like Sunday afternoons or dinners once a week in the case of sleepaway camp.

 Overall, Flax suggests you choose the right camp by considering the needs of each kid.
 “If that happens to be the same camp as a sibling, that’s great, but don’t compromise what’s best for each of them if the same camp isn’t the best possible choice.”

 —Jamie Wisniewski is a freelance writer and adjunct professor at Montclair State University.
 She grew up at summer camp, and now spends her summers traveling the world.